 Once you determine the strategy for each risk, you will update it in the risk register.

 Monitor and Control Risks

-During this process you will continuously watch for risk occurrences and manage them as per the plan, and record the outcome into the risk register.
+During this process, you will continuously watch for risk occurrences and manage them as per the plan, and record the outcome into the risk register.

 The risk management plan is a subsidiary plan of the project management plan.
 To develop a sound risk management plan, your first step should be to collect as many risks as possible.
 You can do that with various information gathering techniques.
-The next important thing is to note that the Quantitative Risk Analysis process is not required in all projects.
+The next important thing is to note that the Quantitative Risk Analysis process is not required for all projects.
 It is needed when the project is large and complex.

 Let me know if you have anything to add or need some discussion.

 Kindly note that the way you calculate the reserve for the cost, you also have to calculate the reserve for the schedule.
 Here, contingency reserve may be known as time reserve or buffers.
 These reserves are included in the schedule baseline.
-However, management time reserve are not a part of the schedule base line but a part of overall time duration of the project.
+However, management time reserve is not a part of the schedule base line but a part of the overall time duration of the project.